CarolHall-NCSU-CBE/Serial-DMD-PRIME20/README.md

 >
 	path_to_DMDanalysis/DMDanalysis evst start_file end_file

+A file that is named in the format of `evst//start_file//to//end_file//.txt` is created in the `analysis` directory.
+The file has 6 collumns in the order of: collisions, time, temperature, total energy (Etotal), kinectic energy (KE) and interaction potential enerrgy (PE).
+As PRIME20 simulation process includes 2 steps - anneanling and simulation, users have choice to include or exclude the annealing process in the report.
+In the bash script used for job submition, users have defined the number of annealing rounds so they can choose the value for start_file the analysis from `0001` to include annealing or from `annealinground+1` to exclude the annealing process.
+The end_file can be anyfile that user wish to stop the analysis at.

 ### Hydrogen bonding vs time:
 >
 	path_to_DMDanalysis/DMDanalysis hbvst start_file end_file

+A file that is named in the format of `hbvst//start_file//to//end_file//.txt` is created in the `analysis` directory.
+The file has 4 columns in the order of: collisions, time, total hydrogen bonds and interpeptide hydrogen bonds formed during the simulations.
+Choice of start_file and end_file is similar to energy vs time.

+### Pdb file at any recorded time:
+>
+	path_to_DMDanalysis/DMDanalysis pdb number_of_collisions_in_billions

+DMD/PRIME20 allows simulation of hundered of microseconds, therfore, the results would be very large if we recorded data at every steps.
+In addition, bond vibrations happen more often than the main events, therefore, there is not much to observed if recorded too often.
+PRIME20 records coordinate of the whole system corresponding to the recording of energy and hydrogen bonding.
+Therefore, it is required that the input of `number_of_collisions_in_billions` must be exactly the same as the collision that is recorded in either `evst` or `hbvst`

 ## Developing Status
 The software is being developed and updated.
 An result analysis package will be updated soon.